The best no-foreign-transaction-fee credit cards of 2024

 Here’s why: Capital One has set up a straightforward rewards program for purchases and redemptions, all for a fair annual fee of $95.

-Read reviews of the Capital One Venture Rewards Credit Card for more information.
+Read more about the Capital One Venture Rewards Credit Card.

 Best for restaurants: American Express® Gold Card